Nicolo Terranova

 Killer: Tom Pagano

-In 1892 Nicolo Terranova arrived in New York from Corleone with his family including his mother, step-father, four sisters, and brothers Ciro and Vincent.
-They were joining their step-brother Giuseppe who had arrived six months earlier.
 The family stayed in New York for around a year, but suffered from the lack of available work.
 They travelled to Louisiana, the father and Giuseppe worked for about a year planting sugar cane before moving on to Bryan, Texas.
-They family worked in Texas as cotton pickers, but left after two years when the family was hit with Malaria.
-In 1896 they arrived back in New York.
+The family worked in Texas as cotton pickers, but left after two years when the family was hit with Malaria.
+In 1896, they arrived back in New York.